What foods are secretly causing that bloating? And what foods can combat it?

 Sugar is one of the most common bloat triggers.
 Even if one does not have a big sweet tooth, sugar can hide in foods that aren’t even sweet (even foods you may even think are healthy).
 When a carbohydrate is broken down and digested, it turns into sugar that our body uses for energy.
 A carbohydrate in wheat, called amylopectin A, is more easily converted to blood sugar than just about any other carbohydrate.

 Two slices of bread made with whole wheat flour raises blood sugar higher than six teaspoons of table sugar and higher than many candy bars!
 This is due to the glycemic index that raises insulin levels and rapidly drops them, causing a sugar high and overeating.
 The effect of how things are processed plays a big role.
 Alcohol, artificial sweeteners, refined carbohydrates, and even dried fruits can affect our midsection.
-The American Journal of Clinical Nutrition found that refined-grain intake have direct links to abdominal fat.
+The American Journal of Clinical Nutrition found that refined-grain intake has direct links to abdominal fat.
 Increasing your consumption of whole grains (though not whole wheat), like oatmeal, brown rice, barley, quinoa, and millet can help trim your midsection.

 #2 Bloating Culprit: Processed Foods